 The F-35 FMS helps pilots train in air-to-air, air-to-ground, and electronic warfare missions.
 Beyond individual pilot training, the simulator provides synchronous four aircraft missions for squadron training.
 Lockheed selected RGB Spectrum’s latest Zio networked video platform.

-Lockheed Martin’s FMS upgrade objectives were to achieve greater system interoperability with H.264 Video-over-IP support, to make recordings more accessible, and to reduce overall system costs.
+Lockheed Martin’s FMS upgrade objectives are to achieve greater system interoperability with H.264 Video-over-IP support, to make recordings more accessible, and to reduce overall system costs.
 The new Zio platform met these objectives.

 A Look Inside the F-35 FMS